 Snap-O

-Capture HTTP and HTTPS requests from an Android app in Snap-O, including response bodies, Server-Sent Events, and WebSocket messages.
+Capture network requests from an Android app with Snap-O, including response bodies, Server-Sent Events, and WebSocket messages.
 Works with OkHttp, Ktor's OkHttp engine, and HttpURLConnection.

 settings.gradle.kts